rednaga/rednaga.github.io/source/_posts/2016-07-31_detecting_pirated_and_malicious_android_apps_with_apkid.md

 ## dexlib 2.x beta detection

-Dexlib 1.x was rewrriten into dexlib 2, and while it was in a beta release, we noticed that it did something weird with how it marked class interfaces.
+Dexlib 1.x was rewritten into dexlib 2, and while it was in a beta release, we noticed that it did something weird with how it marked class interfaces.

 ![](/images/detecting_pirated_and_malicious_android_apps_with_apkid/abnormal_class_interfaces.png)